-Thyone-I offers up to 6 programmable digital I/O pins for use in end applications.
+Thyone-I offers several programmable digital I/O pins for use in end applications.
 These pins can be configured and controlled directly by the local host over UART or by a remote host over the radio link.
 Chapter 10 explains the options available to configure and control the digital I/O pins in detail.